 - 3.2.1 The following recommendations are made on the Green Belt amendments proposed in the written representations.
 It should be noted that the Green Belt purpose "To preserve the setting and special character of historic towns" has not been considered as this is not relevant to any of the representations. - 3.2.2 It is not recommended that the land at Bridgemont, as proposed in the written representation, is removed from the Green Belt.
 Although the land is bound by the railway line it appears as a continuation of the countryside between Whaley Bridge and Bridgemont.
 Thus this land contributes to the purposes of safeguarding the countryside from encroachment and preventing the unrestricted sprawl of built up areas.
-It prevents visual and physical coalescence from occurring between Bridgemont and Whaley Bridge, as it is elevated and currently screens the majority of properties in Bridgemont. - 3.2.3 In addition it is not recommended that the land at Meadows Road, Hayfield; the extension to the Kinder Road site, Hayfield; or the land off Batemill Road, New Mills is removed from the Green Belt.
+It prevents visual and physical coalescence from occurring between Bridgemont and Whaley Bridge, as it is elevated and currently screens the majority of properties in Bridgemont. - 3.2.3 A small section of the new site for proposed housing development at Thornsett Industrial Site is located within the Green Belt, and is not recommended for removal.
+In addition to being a wooded area of the site which is not suitable for development in landscape terms, the woodland acts as a strong boundary to development which prevents sprawl and safeguards the countryside from encroachment.
+Development within the existing development footprint would encourage the recycling of developed land within the existing industrial site. - 3.2.4 In addition it is not recommended that the land at Meadows Road, Hayfield; the extension to the Kinder Road site, Hayfield; or the land off Batemill Road, New Mills is removed from the Green Belt.
 Although none of these sites are in close proximity to neighbouring towns, their development would adversely impact upon the existing settlement boundaries, would encroach on the countryside and could lead to unrestricted sprawl.
 They assist in urban regeneration by encouraging the recycling of derelict and other urban land in Hayfield and New Mills.
-The land at Kinder Road is only suitable for development within the boundaries put forward in the previous Landscape Impact Assessment as P11, as development of this area would strengthen the existing settlement boundary and would not impact on the purposes of the Green Belt. - 3.2.4 The removal of land at Platt Street, Padfield from the Green Belt could be supported on some grounds.
-The railway line acts as a strong existing boundary to development.
-The land does prevent Hadfield and Padfield from physically merging into one another.
-If it were to be developed and vegetation on the periphery was retained there would be no visual coalescence due to screening by existing vegetation surrounding the site and the railway embankment.
+The land at Kinder Road is only suitable for development within the boundaries put forward in the previous Landscape Impact Assessment as P11, as development of this area would strengthen the existing settlement boundary and would not impact on the purposes of the Green Belt.

-ST14206/RPT-001 Page 12
+ST14206/RPT-002 August 2014